English original

 Metro Rings and Loops

-Metros (subways) are abundant throughout the big cities of the world.
-While metro lines are normally planned to be as straight as possible, a special urban kind of infrastructure has emerged in metropolitan areas: the Circle Line.
+While metro lines are normally planned to be as straight as possible, a special, very urban kind of infrastructure has emerged in metropolitan areas: the Circle Line.

-29 circular lines or pan-shaped loops are currently in operation in 22 cities.
-London, Sydney and Tokyo have 2 rings each, Madrid and Singapore have even 3.
-The average length (circumference) of existing rings is 20 kilometres, ranging from as little as 3 kilometres (Miami, Chicago) to some 49 kilometres (Seoul).
-Another 5 rings are currently under construction and 11 proposed.
+41 circular lines or pan-shaped loops are currently operational in 32 cities.
+Beijing, London, Moscow and Tokyo have two rings each, Madrid and Singapore three.
+Singapore's existing rings belong to people movers in the suburbs, but two real metro rings are under construction.
+The average circumference of existing rings is about 20 kilometres, ranging from as little as 3 kilometres (Miami, Chicago) to 57 kilometres (Beijing).
+A couple more rings are currently under construction or proposed.

-Most circle lines orbit a city centre, and some of them have been built around the beginning of the 20th century in order to connect peripheral railway stations within big cities.
-Circle lines that run around a city centre can increase efficiency of a transport network as they provide valuable connections between sub-centres of the city while releasing burden from lines that go through the city centre.
+Most circle lines orbit a city centre, some of them since the beginning of the 20th century in order to connect peripheral railway stations within big cities.
+Circle lines that run around a city centre can increase efficiency of a transport network as they provide valuable connections between sub-centres of the city while releasing burden from lines that pass through the city centre.

 Terminology and Types of Rings